Total CoursesChoose 5 from a list of 8 courses

 Business writing covers a wide range of types of documents and writing styles that are commonly used in a professional setting.
-As part of writing certificate programs, business writing is used to educate professionals on ways to communicate effectively with the rest of their organization and other entities.
-Without business writing courses, many new professionals and mid-level managers would have a hard time communicating their overall strategies, goals, and intentions with regards to the business they're managing.
+In writing certificate programs, business writing is taught to show professionals how to communicate effectively with the rest of their organization.
+Without business writing courses, many new professionals would have a hard time explaining their strategies, goals, and intentions.

 What is the purpose of improving your business writing?

 The easiest way to demonstrate the value of improving your business writing is in how it can help advance your career.
-If you were a manager or executive looking at hiring someone for a big position in your company, would you hire someone whose resume or email communications had multiple errors in grammar, usage, and spelling?
+Say you were a manager or executive hiring for a big position in your company.
+Would you hire someone whose resume or email communications had multiple errors in grammar, usage, and spelling?
 Or would you hire someone who presents a professional image through exceptional writing and a proven track record of strong written communication skills?
-By learning how to improve and perfect your business writing, you can ensure you're in a better position to communicate your goals, vision, and purpose through your writing.
+By improving your business writing, you ensure you're in a better position to communicate your goals, vision, and purpose.

 What are the different document and style types of business writing?

-To start, business requires writing for a wide range of document types, most of which are written very differently from one to another.
+Business requires writing for a wide range of document types, many of which are written very differently from one another.
 Imagine a business email that confirms the receipt of a document.
-It has a very different purpose and document style than a business plan, website, annual report or grant proposal that often requires specialized knowledge to present effectively.
+It has a very different style from a business plan, website, or annual report.
+Even a grant proposal often requires specialized knowledge to present effectively.

 By comparison, the writing style will be different based on the type of writing that you're doing.
-If you're writing a business website or sales content, you'll want to use persuasive language, while a business plan will use an informational tone, and your business processes and procedures are instructional to walk the reader through a process step by step.
+If you're writing a business website or sales content, you'd use persuasive language.
+A business plan will use an informational tone, and your business processes and procedures instruct the reader through a step-by-step process.